 We are very particular about the raw materials that are sourced.
-It's safe to say that our founder, Cathryn, was a bit of a snob when it came to synthetic materials in her past professional life - thinking, like so many others, that leather was the superior option; overlooking the inherent exploitation that went with this raw material in the fashion industry.
-It was a journey to find materials that stood up to the aesthetic + tactile vision for Sans Beast.
-We also needed environmental efficacy of those materials, so we were very happy to find a supplier who create Eco PU - which means their fabrics adhere to international chemical + toxicity standards - they are REACH + Prop65 compliant.
+It's safe to say that Cathryn used to share the popular view that synthetic materials were inferior to leather, in her past professional life.
+She thought, like so many others, that leather was the superior option; overlooking the inherent exploitation that went with this raw material in the fashion industry + ignoring the disastrous environmental concerns with leather production + carbon footprint.
+We undertook a journey to find materials that stood up to the aesthetic + tactile vision for Sans Beast.
+We also needed environmental efficacy of those materials, so we hunted for a supplier who created their synthetic materials responsibly.
+We use an Eco PU - which means the fabrics adhere to international chemical + toxicity standards - they are REACH + Prop65 compliant.
 We are not suggesting perfection - our pieces are not going to disappear from the earth any time soon (neither is that chrome tanned, heavily sprayed leather handbag or pair of shoes...just saying) + we continue to source + sample new materials.
 We design pieces with spirit + integrity for people who will love them.
 Adored pieces don't go to landfill.
 They're treasured, collected, shared, repaired, upcycled.

 Hopefully by now, you've watched the films A Makers View, and you have some idea of what the factory looks like + who Tony Lee is.
 Our design process is closely linked to our relationship with the factory.
 Sketching involves the shapes + the internals, but also the hardware + trimmings that are to be used.
 Patterns then need to be made by Tony's team, in Dongguan, moulds for the metal are completed by the hardware factory + artwork as required, is created.
 In order to get the styles right, we do at least two rounds of sampling, plus a full coloured range of samples for photography + press, and this process can take up to 6 months.